lanicolas/IaC_Azure/challenges/03-azurevmtemplate/README.md

 You could check the value in the Azure Portal, however let's instead add an output to get that information.
 An output is a configurable piece of information that is returned from the deployed resources.

 Modify your ARM template to include the public IP address as an output.
 Use [this documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-outputs?tabs=json%2Cazure-cli) to guide you.

+### Food for Tought

+Now that you have created your own ARM template and parameters file from scratch, go back to the ones you exported from the Azure Portal and compare the two:

+- Notice any differences?
+- Did you use the same parameters?
+- Is the exported template from the portal valid?

+## Success Criteria

+You are done with this challenge when you have successfully:

+- Created the following resources in Azure:
+  - 1 VM in Azure using an ARM template
+  - Had 1 public IP addresses
+  - 1 NSG with port 22 and 80 open
+  - 1 vnet with 1 subnet
+- The naming convention follows the standards mentioned in challenge02

 ## Resources